Avature/kong-docker-compose/CLIENT_AUTH.md

-# This folder contains only Demo certs to prove the mutual TLS works

-## I will explain the role of each file:
+## This file tries to explain the role of each file involved in Client Certificate authentication workflow

 ### CA-key.pem